MicrosoftDocs/bot-docs/articles/dotnet/global-handlers.md

 -->

 [!include[Introduction to global message handlers](~/includes/snippet-global-handlers-intro.md)]
-This article describes how to implement global message handlers by using the Bot Builder SDK for .NET.

-## Implement global message handlers

 The following walk through shows how to implement global message handlers by using the Bot Builder SDK for .NET.